7 BEST Towns Near Olympic National Park Worth Visiting!

 Why Stay Here

-You drive a little more to get to popular destinations like Hurricane Ridge and Lake Crescent, but accommodations and restaurants are plentiful.
+Sequim is a fantastic option when you discover that places to stay in Port Angeles are fully booked.
+You drive a little more to reach popular destinations like Hurricane Ridge and Lake Crescent, but accommodations and restaurants are plentiful.

 SEQUIM GUIDE